 Pastel-colored clothes.
 Bright white bunnies.
 Decorative eggs filled with candy.
 Easter is just around the corner!
 Start new Easter traditions with your family this month that you can enjoy year after year.

-Also try crafty projects like the paper plate Easter bunny, footprint spring chick and thumbprint bunnies.
+Also try crafty projects like a paper plate Easter bunny, footprint spring chick, and thumbprint bunnies.
 Send your loved ones handmade Easter cards that turn a simple card into a keepsake that will be cherished.